Never Let Her Slip Away: Undercover version

 British dance group Undercover covered the song on their debut album, Check Out the Groove (1992).
-This version also reached number five in the United Kingdom, as Gold's original did.
-It additionally reached number two in Ireland, number three in Belgium, number four in Finland and number seven in the Netherlands.
+This version was released in November 1992 by PWL International and produced by Steve Mac.
+It also reached number 5 in the United Kingdom and number 2 in Ireland, as Gold's original did.
+In addition to this, it reached number 3 in Belgium, number 4 in Finland and number 7 in the Netherlands.
 On the Eurochart Hot 100, the track peaked at number 11 in December 1992.

 Critical reception

-A reviewer from Lennox Herald picked the song as a "stand out" from the album.
-Pan-European magazine Music & Media commented, "Once again Undercover has hit a goldmine with a cover of a '70s singer/songwriter's work.
+British Lennox Herald named the song a "stand out" from the Check Out the Groove album.
+Pan-European magazine Music & Media wrote, "Once again Undercover has hit a goldmine with a cover of a '70s singer/songwriter's work.
 This time it's the Andrew Gold 1978 classic.
 The crucial difference is that this is more beaty."
-Alan Jones from Music Week rated it four out of five, stating that "already achieving a surprisingly major degree of club crossover, it's very much in the KWS/East Side Beat mould, and could even reach the very summit."
-Mark Frith from Smash Hits also gave it four out of five, adding that "Undercover bloke John Matthews was born to make this record."
+Alan Jones from Music Week gave it a score of four out of five, noting that "already achieving a surprisingly major degree of club crossover, it's very much in the KWS/East Side Beat mould, and could even reach the very summit."
+Mark Frith from Smash Hits also gave it four out of five, writing that "Undercover bloke John Matthews was born to make this record."
 He described it as a "gorgeous, poignant ballad that suits him down to the ground."

-Music video

-A music video was made to accompany the song.
-It was published on YouTube in April 2013.
-By November 2020, the video has been viewed over 1 million times.